valscherz/SARS-CoV-2_discrepant_screen/README.md

 # SARS-CoV-2 discrepant screen
 A  R script to support quality monitoring of the flow of SARS-CoV-2 RT-PCR results based on the opportunity provided by repeated testing on patients.
 See our [preprint](https://doi.org/10.1101/2020.07.27.20162123) for more on the motivations to develop this script and the results of its application on the four first months of the epidemic in our clinical laboratory.

 Code is available without warranty (see license).
+However if you have difficulties to implement it, open an issue to describe your problem and we will see what we can do!

 ## Overall description